 Why is treating and preventing fleas so important?

 Treating and preventing fleas in your cat is an important role to their health, as they can cause health problems such as tapeworm infestation, allergic reactions from the flea saliva, and cause discomfort in your pet.
 Fleas can also jump from host to host and spread very quickly.
 Once you have a flea infestation, it is very important to treat all animals in the household and break the flea life cycle.
 It can take up to 3 months of treatment from your veterinarian to break the flea lifecycle.

-Our veterinarian will recommend the best treatment for your senior cat during their annual health exam.
-The prescription flea medications from animals hospitals are very safe and can be used on cats of most age groups.
+Our veterinarian will recommend the best treatment for your senior cat, during their annual health exam.
+The prescription flea medications from animal hospitals are very safe and can be used on cats of most age groups.

 Riverview Animal Hospital has recently undergone a lot of changes!
 Renovations have turned our hospital into a completely new one!
 Not only have we doubled in size, but we have added new departments within the treatment areas of the hospital.

 Riverview Animal Hospital is committed to doing everything possible to combat the COVID-19 (coronavirus) outbreak.